guilsa/news-scraper/readme.md

 ## Copy dataset from remote to host:

 ```
-scp user@host:path/file_name.db ./filename.db
+scp user@host:path/file_name.db ./file_name.db
 ```

 # Database Backup Scripts

-- Export/import bash scripts are available, located in `/v1/scripts/backup`
+- Export/import bash scripts are available, located in `/database/scripts`
-- Export saves to the `/data/` folder
+- Export saves to the `/database/dump` folder
-- Import loads to the `/v1/news.db` database

 # Data QA & Challenges

-`articlesScrapeSave.mjs` is set up to retry on failed attempts and afterwards it will blacklist the url.
+`articles.mjs` is set up to retry on failed attempts and afterwards it will blacklist the url.

 The wonderful folks at mediabiasfactcheck.com do not want you scraping their website as they have valuable information (if you want, consider supporting them!).
 They auto-scramble the html and therefore you should expect inconsistencies from the scraper's parsing logic.
 To circumvent this, check out [Database Backup Scripts](https://github.com/guilsa/news-scraper/#database-backup-scripts).
 That's my recommended workflow for cleaning up the media bias data - after exporting the db file, you will want to open it in your text editor of choice, make your batch edits, then use the import script to insert the data back.